 Sphamandla Mhlongo is a project, manager, facilitator and content designer.
 He implements projects that have an impact on the capacity of community-based organizations, interacts with local municipalities, and represents his organization in forums and conferences.
 He is an experienced community and process facilitator, with an interest in media communications, public participation and election management.

-The project engaged young people through exercises on civic awareness and encouraged them to think critically about the ways we can inspire other young people to become more actively engaged in democratic action and discourse.
+The project engaged young people through exercises on civic awareness and encouraged them to think critically about ways to inspire other young people to become more actively engaged in democratic action and discourse.
 The core feature of this program was its use of youth-centered dialogue to develop an understanding of youth motivations for turning out to vote and choosing to be civically engaged.
 Through a structured curriculum and hands-on activities, participants were equipped with civic education and social mobilization strategies, with the goal of enabling them to host dialogues in their communities and increase voter turnout among first-time voters.
 Participants also learned about the connection between the government and democracy, the importance of transparency, and the role of women and young people in democracy.

 Washington, DC; Pensacola, FL; Baltimore, MD; Akron, OH; Seattle, WA